remotesensorDJB/storymaps101/PITCHME.md

 @title[Why use Story Maps?]
 ### The Plan
-- ~~Demo: The Five Minute Story Map!~~
 - ~~What are Story Maps?~~
 - **Why use Story Maps?**
 - Activity: Check out the Story Maps Gallery
 - How do we build Story Maps?
 - Story Map Templates
 - More resources
-- Live Exercise: A Story Map of Thrones
 +++

 ### Why use Story Maps?